aradhamohanmen/AEM-VR-Embodiment/README.md

-## AEM-VR-Embodiment -> Applied Experimental Methods Project
+## AEM-VR-Embodiment -> Applied Experimental Methods Course Project

-# MockHMD
+# MockHMD <-Main folder
-4 scenes created - two for Human Hand, two for Robotic Hand Model (This is the best I could find online)
+6 scenes created - 3 for Human Hand, 3 for Robotic Hand Model.

-1. VR Task:
+1. Touch: Body Ownership Activation
+- When Button is pressed, the sphere moves towards the virtual hand.
+At the same time, synchronous touching of the real hand is carried out to allow for body ownership.

+2. Task: Body Ownership Experience
+- Press button.
+Timer starts.
-* Arranging cubes in a pyramid fashion on a glass table.
+- Arrang the cubes in a pyramid fashion on a glass table.
-* Need careful movement, if cube dropped carelessly (if impactful), glass table will break.
+- Need careful movement.
+If cube is dropped carelessly, and if impactful enough, glass top will break.
-* Added Buton Clicker.

-- Need to setup timer for it
+- Press button to stop timer.
- * 30 seconds -> First Click button -> Interact & set up pyramid -> click button to finish -> record time

-2. VR Threaten:
-* Grenade Explosion setup.
-* Added Button clicker.
+3. Threaten: Response Time
+- Press and hold button.
+Time starts.
+- Axe falls after a time interval.
+- When hand is removed, time clock stops and response time is measured.

 - Time clock for measuring response time.